hdShang/arxiv-daily/docs/cs-CV/2025-06-17/papers/250614856v1-peering-into-the-unknown-active-view-selection-with-neural-uncertain.md

 ---
 layout: default
-title: Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction
+title: "Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction"
 ---

 # Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction